ymyke/cardio/README.md

 # Next up

+- Fight:
+  - Finish fight, e.g. cards that die, ...
+  - Add other elements:
+    - Switch agent health to agent damage where the difference between the two must be visualized and indicates loss/win if it exceeds 5.
+    - score/health between human and computer
+    - agent state
+  - More animations needed for Spine and maybe other skills?
 - Interactive UI
+  - All fixmes is fightvnc and tuivnc
 - Blood costs (Or some other concept?
 Rations?
 Energy?
 Karma? ...?)
 - Bones (other name?
 Spirits?
 Essence?
 Soul? ...?)